kelseymh/G4CMP/README.md

 * For now, need one G4LatticeLogical and G4LatticePhysical for every physical superconducting volume.
 This may incur a slight calculational cost at the beginning of a given run, since for each there is a calculation of the QP scattering/recombination taus as a function of energy relative to the gap.
 The more dedicated volumes you have, the longer you should expect the startup to take.
 * For now, need to define boundaries between not only substrate and thin film, but also between different volumes in the thin film.
 This includes boundaries between mother and daughter volumes
 * There is now a `quasiparticle` example that shows examples of a few geometries you can build with this and how to properly write down boundary relations for those.
 Very much a work in progress.
+* Right now, the CrystalMaps config.txt files are only effective:
+ 	* For Al, the "boilerplate" phonon parameters are equivalent to that of Si.
+We'll update these to accurate values for Al in the next week or so.
+The superconducting parameters (the last 8 parameters in the file) are the ones that contain the new physics.
+	* For Nb, the parameters are basically equivalent to Al, which is factually incorrect.
+For the moment, the difference is effectively just Teff, Tc, and the energy gap.
+Would not really recommend using Nb for now, until we flesh this out better.